ad4game/phaser-a4g/README.md

 This is a Phaser HTML5 framework plugin to integrate both Google Adx and A4G video pre-roll ads into your HTML5 games.

-Why we've created it and a target audience:
+Why we've created it and the target audience:
 * We love games, especially the HTML5 flavour.
 * All of our HTML5 publishers who tried video pre-roll generated higher revenues than using any other types of ads.
 * We have created this plugin to help our existing and future customers monetise their Phaser games.